simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 ## Json Serialization

+Generating Serdes for Json serialization involves very little additional boiler plate on the part of the user.

-The `/examples/user` example app demonstrates how to create Serdes for your domain objects using Json serialization, using the [Gson](https://github.com/google/gson) Json library.
+The [`/examples/user`](https://github.com/simplesourcing/simplesource-examples/tree/master/examples/user) example app demonstrates how to create Serdes for your domain objects using Json serialization, using the [Gson](https://github.com/google/gson) Json library.

-Please take a look at the example app for more details.
+Please take a look at the [example](https://github.com/simplesourcing/simplesource-examples/blob/master/examples/user/src/main/java/io/simplesource/example/user/json/UserJsonRunner.java) for more details.